 This page contains information about the AACOM Application Service (AACOMAS) but does not contain application instructions.
 To successfully submit your

 application, you must read all online application instructions.
-T

 he American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) is the centralized application service for U.S. osteopathic medical schools.
 AACOMAS enables applicants to complete one application and submit it with required information to programs participating in the centralized service.
 AACOMAS verifies your application for accuracy, processes it, and sends it with application materials to the osteopathic medical schools you designate.
 The service reduces the number of initial application forms, transcripts and fees required, and streamlines the verification of your personal and academic information.

-The college information section of this resource can be used as a reference in learning more about the participating osteopathic medical colleges.
+The college information section of the College Information Book can be used as a reference in learning more about the participating osteopathic medical colleges.
 It contains a profile of each college of osteopathic medicine, including a brief description of the campus and the curriculum, admissions criteria, minimum entrance requirements, class size and enrollment, supplemental application material requirements, and application deadlines.
 For further information and updated tuition and fees, you should visit each college’s website to view their most recent catalog or contact the colleges directly.
 Information in this resource is subject to change.
 The colleges reserve the right to alter requirements for admission at their discretion.